 Courses Required for Entry into many Physical Therapy Programs

 |PSYC 2225||Child Psychology||3 credits|

 |PSYC 3301||Abnormal Psychology||3 credits|

 As indicated earlier, each individual physical therapy program will likely have a variety of specific requirements beyond those indicated above.

 In addition to the above concerns about coursework leading to acceptance into a physical therapy program, it is also essential that students get some experience working with, working for, or observing practicing physical therapists.
 Such experience, which should be obtained over a reasonably long time (a year or more), will demonstrate the student's interest in and knowledge of the field.
 It will also provide the framework within which a practicing physical therapist can provide a meaningful letter of evaluation to be eligible for admission.
-ISU's DPT physical therapy program requires a minimum of 80 hours of PT experience, obtained in at least two PT facilities, one of which must be a hospital physical therapy department.
+ISU's DPT physical therapy program requires a minimum of 80 hours of PT experience, obtained in at least two PT facilities.
 This experience must include a minimum of 40 hours in each of those two facilities.